Undergraduate Admissions Coaching

 The Common App Personal Essays allow app reviewers to get to know you on a deeper, more personal level beyond your courses, grades and test scores.

-Your essay is are your one chance to make a personal connection with the reviewers and showcase your interests, skills, experiences, and plans for the future.
+Your essay is your one chance to make a personal connection with the reviewers and showcase your interests, skills, experiences, and plans for the future.

 Put simply, the Personal Essay allows you to show what makes you, you.
 It’s arguably the most important part of your application.